I’ve got an exciting announcement……I’ve moved to Bristol!!

 Gil: ‘Sounds good to me!’

 On returning to the UK after spending January on Mafia Island leading whale shark expeditions, we jumped straight on a train to Bristol.
 We spent 3 days looking at places before deciding to move into a lovely central home share.
-Within an hour of agreeing to move in, we had hired a van (we don’t have lots of stuff but the bits we do have been stored in my sister’s loft – thanks sis!). and the next day we officially moved (along the way doing last minute pickups for a bed, sofa, coffee table, lamp and a
+Within an hour of agreeing to move in, we had hired a van (we don’t have lots of stuff but the bits we do have been stored in my sister’s loft – thanks sis!). and the next day we officially moved (along the way doing last minute pickups for a second-hand bed, sofa, coffee table, lamp and a

 I can’t tell you how good it felt unpacking those boxes and settling in.
 My own bed sheets.
 A proper English tea on tap.
 And a library card in hand for the first time in years.